 Assess your strength level by comparing lifts to bodyweight standards.

-The Strength Ratio Calculator evaluates your strength relative to your bodyweight—the fairest way to assess lifting performance.
-By comparing your bench press, squat, and deadlift to established strength standards, you can identify your current level and set meaningful goals for progression.
+A Strength Ratio Calculator measures how strong you are relative to your bodyweight—the fairest way to assess and compare lifting performance across different body sizes.
+Raw numbers alone are misleading.
+For example, a 300 lb deadlift means something completely different for a 150 lb lifter (2.0x bodyweight — advanced) versus a 250 lb lifter (1.2x bodyweight — beginner).
+By comparing your bench press, squat, and deadlift to established strength standards, you can strip away the distortion of body size, identify your current competitive level, and set meaningful goals for progression.

 | Level | Bench Ratio | Squat Ratio | Deadlift Ratio | Years Training |